-Lewisville Lake is a reservoir located in North Texas (USA) on the Elm Fork of the Trinity River in Denton County near Lewisville.
+Lewisville Lake is a reservoir located in North Texas (USA) near the city of Lewisville on the Elm Fork of the Trinity River in Denton County.
 The lake is primarily used recreationally for boating and watercraft, however, it was built for flood control purposes and to serve as a water source for Dallas and its suburbs.

-On the lake, there are five marinas: Eagle Point Marina, Pier 121, Cottonwood Creek Marina, Dallas Cornthian Yacht Club, and Lakeview Marina, and two restaurant/bars: Sneaky Pete's and Charlie's.
-Charlie's has a nice outdoor patio on the water but the service can be an issue along with long delays on food orders (small Kitchen).
-In addition, Charlie's is more of a seasonal place, closed from January through early March.
+On the lake, there are five marinas: Eagle Point Marina, Pier 121, Cottonwood Creek Marina, Dallas Cornthian Yacht Club, and Lakeview Marina. and two restaurant/bars - Sneaky Pete's and Charlie's.
+Charlie's is more of a seasonal place, closed from January through early March.

-Party Cove located in near the old dam is home to the weekend revelers.
+Party Cove located near the old dam is home to weekend revelers.